Alamance-IT-Solution/nRF5_SDK/workspace/beacon/custom_advertisement.md

    ```bash
    nrfjprog -i
    ```
+   Alternatively find the serial number in the programming tool from NRF Connect.
+In this case its: `CD21B872F31E`

 4. **Write to UICR:**
    Use the following command to write the major and minor values to the UICR:

    ```bash
    nrfjprog --snr <Segger-chip-Serial-Number> --memwr 0x10001080 --val <your major/minor value>
    ```